shivamsahu133/Smart-Plagiarism-Detection-Tool/README.md

 Create a new branch (feature-new)

-Commit changes and open a Pull Request
+Commit changes and open a Pull Request.

-📜 License

-This project is licensed under the MIT License – you are free to use, modify, and distribute it with attribution.

-👨‍💻 Author

 Shivam Kumar Sahu